-Should I Replace My Bell Biker?
+Should I replace my old Bell Biker?
 Yes!

 Way back in the 1980's the Snell Foundation tested a Biker for us that was about ten years old, and had yellowed from the sun.
 It still performed essentially like a new one at that time.
 Although it seems likely that the helmet would not have lost a lot of protective capacity over the years, the Biker just did not perform quite as well when new as today's helmets do.
-When tested by the Snell Foundation for our 1983 Bicycling Magazine article (so many years ago!) the Bell Biker placed among the best, but somewhat less protective than a helmet built to today's CPSC standard.
+When tested by the Snell Foundation for our 1983 Bicycling Magazine article (so many years ago!) the Bell Biker placed among the best, but was somewhat less protective than a helmet built to today's CPSC standard.

-Aside from the age question, I would recommend replacing it with a helmet meeting that standard.
-There are lots of them on the market, and they cost less than you paid for your Biker!
-They don't have that same old look, and they don't have hard shells any more, but they are a lot lighter and they will protect you in a harder impact.
-Many of them are also cooler.
+Aside from the age question, we would recommend replacing a Biker with a helmet meeting the CPSC standard.
+There are lots of them on the market, and they cost less than you paid for your Biker.
+They don't have that same old look, and most of them don't have hard shells any more, but they are lighter and cooler, and they will protect you in a harder impact.
 Be sure to pick one that fits you well, and be prepared to spend a few minutes getting the straps adjusted correctly.
 You will probably also have to lock the straps with rubber bands snugged up under the lower edge of the buckles or by sewing to eliminate "strap creep" under use from loosening the straps.

-This page was last revised on: April 26, 2007.
+This page was revised on: October 26, 2020.